particle-iot/docs/src/content/ifttt.md

 "on"

 ```
-**DeviceName:** The name you provided when you claimed your Spark device.
+**DeviceName:** The name you provided when you claimed your Particle device.

 ```
 // EXAMPLE DEVICE NAME